 5. Do you have a current site that will need content transferred?

-Projects are then priced on an individual basis based on the size and functionality of the site and Made to Thrive has a project minimum of $1700.
+Projects are then priced on an individual basis based on the size and functionality of the site.
 Check out this sample invoice for a website/portfolio/blog project to get a better idea of how development pricing is laid out.

 Once the quote has been approved, it gets converted to an invoice which breaks the cost down into a 3-payment plan (one as a deposit, one paid at the beginning of development, and one paid at project completion).
 In order to officially book development for your project, you’ll need to pay a design deposit, aka one-third of your total project cost.
-The invoice will have a link taking you to an easy & secure payment page to keep track of your payment plan and make simple payments via card.
+The invoice will have a link taking you to an easy & secure payment page to make your payment via card.

 Once I have all the final files in hand from the designer and you have paid your second amount, your new test site will be built on Made to Thrive’s private server.
 This will allow your current site to remain uninterrupted while the new site is being developed.
 When the test site is ready, it is sent to the designer for review, and then to the client for a final approval.

 Next comes the final payment and site installation.
-Installation takes about 5 hours on an average site.
+Installation can take anywhere from 1 to 5 hours depending on the size of the site.
 This includes everything from domain/host setup, theme + content installation, content transfer from previous site, etc. During this time a splash page is placed on your site so that visitors don’t stumble upon a construction zone.
 Once the installation is complete, I will provide you with a detailed walk-through of your new site, including step by step instructions on how to make any/all content changes.

 + What platform & framework do you work with?